armisael/django-urls-sugar/README.md

 * `Variable('language', '[a-z]{2}')` which will, easy to guess, generate the url `^(?P<language>[a-z]{2}')$`.

 Variables allows however more complex interaction.
 Suppose you want the variable to be an hyphen-separated list of something.
-Variables allows you to specify this with a simple
+Variable allows you to specify this with a simple

 * `Variable('languages', '[a-z]{2}', separator='-')`.